Charlie Massey GMC Conference keynote speech 2 December 2020

 Too often, doctors work in environments where collaboration is absent, tribalism predominates and people are side-lined.
 Not only do these factors prevent doctors from performing at their best, they also create bad outcomes for patients.

-As Michael West and Denise Coia highlighted in their Caring for doctors, Caring for patients report, the wellbeing of doctors is vital because workplace stress affects quality of care for patients.
+As Michael West and Denise Coia highlighted in their report Caring for doctors, Caring for patients, the wellbeing of doctors is vital because workplace stress affects quality of care for patients.
 Researchers found that doctors with high levels of burnout were 45% to 63% more likely to make a major medical error.

 This is particularly important as the composition of the workforce continues to change.